 What can I expect about the room where I will be presenting?

-Session rooms will generally be set up with a podium with a microphone, a panelists’ table with a wireless mic, and a projector/screen for slides.
-A NESEA staffer or volunteer will serve as your room host, and your Curator will make a few announcements to begin the session.
+Most session rooms will have a podium with a microphone, a panelists’ table with a wireless microphone, and a projector/screen for slides.
+A NESEA staffer or volunteer will serve as your room host, and your curator will make a few announcements to start the session.

 Will flip charts be available?

 NESEA will have a limited number of easels, flip charts, and markers on hand.
-Contact Conference Manager Ben Sachs-Hamilton at email@example.com to reserve a flip chart.
+Contact Conference Director Ben Sachs-Hamilton at firstname.lastname@example.org to reserve a flip chart.